 As an integral part of core business strategies, the Bank made strong efforts on multiple initiatives to sustain compliance with Minimum Capital Requirements and Capital Adequacy Ratio requirements prescribed by regulatory authorities.
-The Bank received USD 110mn as Additional Tier 1 Capital from parent company during 2018.
+During the year the Bank increased the ordinary share capital by USD 14 mn (through issuance of shares).
+The bank also received Additional Tier1 Capital amount of USD 30 mn.
+At the end of 2019, total owners' equity reached USD 266.37 mn compared to USD 244.14 mn in 2018, an increase of 9.11%.

-The International Islamic Rating Agency ("IIRA") granted the Bank an International Scale investment grade credit rating of BBB-(long-term)/A3 (short-term) and a National Scale rating of BBB+ (long-term)/A3 (shortterm) with a Stable outlook.
+The International Islamic Rating Agency ("IIRA") granted the Bank an International Scale investment grade credit rating of BBB- (long-term)/A3 (short-term) and a National Scale rating of BBB+ (long-term)/A3 (short-term) with a negative outlook.